EXCLUSIVE-Hedge fund Mangrove urges Atlantic Power to return cash -sources

 * To bid for iron ore, coking coal mines in govt auctions (Adds details on iron ore, coal mines)

-TORONTO/NEW YORK, April 29 Hedge fund Mangrove Partners is urging Atlantic Power Corp to return cash to shareholders, and it could push for a possible sale or break-up of the company, according to two sources with knowledge of the situation.
+TORONTO/NEW YORK, April 29 Hedge fund Mangrove Partners is urging Atlantic Power Corp to return cash to shareholders and could push for a possible sale or break-up of the company, according to two sources with knowledge of the situation.

-One of the sources said New York-based Mangrove wants Atlantic to pay a special dividend of $300 million, or about $2.50 per share.
+One of the sources said the New York-based hedge fund wants Atlantic to pay a special dividend of $300 million, or about $2.50 per share.

 The rationale for a break-up is that it might attract more buyers for parts of the business than the whole, the two sources said.
 Atlantic's holdings include natural gas and hydroelectric assets.